flsy/metaforms/README.md

 )(loginForm);

+// or read the values
+getFormData(formWithValues); // will produce: { email: "my@email.com", password: "pass#or!" }
-// and check if it has any errors

-if (hasError(formWithValues)) {
+// or check if the form has any errors if (hasError(formWithValues)) {
-  ...
-  // if does we can remove sensitive values and send it back to frontend const formToReturn = setFieldValue("password", "", formWithValues);
+  // if does, we can remove sensitive values and send it back to frontend of our app const formToReturn = setFieldValue("password", "", formWithValues);
-  ...;
 }
 ```